What you need to know about your skin - part 2

 The signs of disturbed skin barrier

-The use of solvents, detergents, excessive use of water and soap, and other irritating chemicals can break down the protective lipid layer and increase trans-epidermal water loss by altering the skins natural water-holding capacity.
+The use of solvents, detergents, excessive use of water and soap, and other irritating chemicals can break down the protective lipid layer and increase trans-epidermal water loss by altering the skin's natural water-holding capacity.

 The skin is connected to the brain via the nervous system as well as by the endocrine and immune systems.
 Due to these close connections, human skin is acutely sensitive to a variety of psychological/emotional states.